 How To Use a VPN with an Amazon Fire Tablet

+Do you want to know how to use a VPN with an Amazon Fire tablet?
 Before you start browsing various VPN providers to find your answer, it’s important to understand how the Fire OS works.
 The Amazon Fire tablet uses an OS derived from Android.
 Therefore it shares many of the limitations that Android devices have in regard to VPN apps.

 The Amazon Fire tablet supports PPTP, L2TP, and IPSec protocols but not something like OpenVPN.
 There’s also a very small collection of valid third-party VPN apps listed on the Amazon Appstore.

 ExpressVPN is the leader in the industry, and for good reason.
 It will allow you to watch Netflix from anywhere, change your location to one of over 130 VPN locations worldwide, and also runs very smoothly due to a limited resource draw from your device.